TNRIS/lambda-s4/README.md

 * Repo utilizes the s3 bucket 'tnris-ls4'
 * Steps of the workflow/process outlined below step-by-step.
 Each step is stored within its own directory in this repo, numbered in order as `ls4-<step #>-gdal_<gdal command>`
 * [RDC Steps](https://github.com/TNRIS/lambda-s4/wiki/RDC---Individual-Frames,-Indexes,-&-Lake-Gallery-Mosaics) found in this repo's
-* Separate processing functions must be run for 1 band (grayscale) vs 3 band (RGB) rasters.
+* Separate processing functions must be run for 1 band (grayscale) vs 3 band (natural color) rasters.
 The processing functions don't manipulate projection or NoData properties rasters.
 Therefore, upload prefixes (location) and appropriate formatting is required for the processing pipeline to run.
 * Discovery of process and testing information outlined within `explroation_instructional.md` with all associated files within the './data' folder of this repo

 ---